PPAPI/ppapi/README.md

     Linux:   export PYTHONPATH=$PYTHONPATH,\path_to_ppapi_classes

 3a.)
 Manual ppapi_server start

      python ppapi_server.py

 3b.)
 Automated ppapi_server start

      Start of ppapi_server.py can be automated using operating system specific mechanism.
 This is useful for configurations with many servers, e.g. on cloud computing resources

+    Window:

-    Window: add start server task using the task schedular using the  "At startup" trigger
+    add start server task using the task schedular using the  "At startup" trigger

+    Linux:

-    Linux:  add start server task to crontab using the "@reboot" trigger, or add start server task to /etc/rc.local or /etc/rc.d/boot.local scripts
+    add start server task to crontab using the "@reboot" trigger, or add start server task to /etc/rc.local or /etc/rc.d/boot.local scripts

+4.)
+Ports/Firewall

+    open ports for ppapi server (defined in ppapi_server.py, default = 1801) and BeoPEST

 ### Application examples (tests/test_data/)

-    The application examples rely on BeoPEST/PEST (Schreüder 2009 and Doherty 2010), the executables (beopest/beopest.exe, pest/pest.exe and parrep/parrep.exe) have to be added to the PATH or to the directory where ppapi_server is started
+    The application examples rely on BeoPEST/PEST (Schreüder 2009 and Doherty 2010), the executables (beopest/beopest.exe, pest/pest.exe and parrep/parrep.exe)
+    have to be added to the PATH or to the directory where ppapi_server is started

 1.)
 BeoPEST parameter estimation example